blackm0re/sylpheed/README.md

 Motivation
 ----------

-Currently Sylpheed is storing passwords in palin-text.
+Currently Sylpheed is storing passwords in plain-text.
 One can always refrain from storing passwords and let Sylpheed prompt for them, but the more accounts one has, the more annoying this becomes.